ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

   - name: at-tester
     image: de.icr.io/kingco_bss/at-tester:1
     volumeMounts:
-    - mountPath: /var/log
+    - mountPath: /var/log/at/myservice
       name: logs
   volumes:
   - name: logs
     hostPath:
-      path: /var/log
+      path: /var/log/at/myservice

 ```

 ### Activity Tracker guidelines

 **Write Activity Tracker events** to one of the following directories depending on your log rotation approach:
-* Activity Tracker events should be written to `/var/log/at` if you rely on the cluster handling event rotation.
+* Activity Tracker events should be written to `/var/log/at/myservice` if you rely on the cluster handling event rotation.
 IKS is already enabled to rotate logs in this directory
-* Activity Tracker events should be written to `/var/log/at-no-rotate` if your service handles rotation.
+* Activity Tracker events should be written to `/var/log/at-no-rotate/myservice` if your service handles rotation.
+* In either case, only mount the full path to `myservice` to avoid any conflicts.

 **Log file names should be unique** to eliminate the possibility of two pods updating the same file in the shared volume.
 One technique is to use the hostname of the pod in the log file name.
 Below is an example.

 ```
 const hostname = os.hostname();
-const logFileName = `/var/log/at/${hostname}.log\`;
+const logFileName = `/var/log/at/myservice/${hostname}.log\`;
 ```
  {: codeblock}